dippedrusk/minesweeper/README.md

 ## To-do list
 * Improve the user experience of clicking squares (timeout for mouseup, change CSS for clicked squares, etc.)
-* Add smiley face from original game
-* Add mine countdown (disallow flagging after 0) and timer from original game
+* Add smiley face, mine countdown and timer from original game
 * Experiment with Bootstrap?
 * Add server-side component for high scores, use Node.js?
+* Obscure square status from the HTML